Top EU court overturns US data transfer agreement in Facebook case | DW | 16.07.2020

 Plaintiff Maximilian Schrems welcomed the ruling.

-"It looks perfect," he said in a spontaneous reaction as the ruling hit headlines at his office in Vienna.
+"It seems we scored a 100% win," Schrems wrote on Twitter following the verdict.

-The Austrian privacy activist was also responsible for bringing about the end of Privacy Shield's predecessor "Safe Harbour" following the Snowden revelations.
+The Austrian privacy activist was also responsible for bringing about the end of Privacy Shield's predecessor "Safe Harbor" following revelations of mass digital spying by US agencies uncovered by Edward Snowden.

 In the latest case, Schrems had argued that it was unlawful for his data, compiled by Facebook Ireland, to be transferred to the company's US branch without his permission.